mirzaakhena/mirzaakhena.github.io/docs/introduction/README.md

 ## What Gogen Solve
 Gogen is offering a better code structure for your project so you can maintain and increase productivity in every development phase.
+It gives you ready to use structure for you to work.
+So you can focus on the business process.

 ## Who need this tools
 * Lazy developer who want to have consistent structure